Srivijaya: Siddhayatra

-Around the year 500, the roots of the Srivijayan empire began to develop around present-day Palembang, Sumatra.
-The Kedukan Bukit inscription (683), discovered on the banks of the Tatang River near the Karanganyar site, states that the empire of Srivijaya was founded by Dapunta Hyang Sri Jayanasa and his retinue.
+Around 500 CE, the roots of the Srivijayan empire began to develop around present-day Palembang, Sumatra.
+The Kedukan Bukit inscription (683)—considered to be the oldest inscription related to Srivijaya, discovered on the banks of the Tatang River near the Karanganyar site, states about the "glorious Srivijaya", a kadatuan (kingdom or polity) which was founded by Dapunta Hyang Sri Jayanasa and his retinue.
 He had embarked on a sacred siddhayatra journey and led 20,000 troops and 312 people in boats with 1,312 foot soldiers from Minanga Tamwan to Jambi and Palembang.
-Many of this armed forces gathered under the Srivijayan rule would have been the sea people, referred to generally as the orang laut.
-In establishing its power, Srivijaya had first to consolidate its position in Southeast Sumatra, which at that time consists of numbers of quasi-independent polities ruled by local Datus (chieftain).
+Many of these armed forces gathered under Srivijayan rule would have been the sea people, referred to generally as the orang laut.
+In establishing its power, Srivijaya had first to consolidate its position in Southeast Sumatra, which at that time consisted of multiple quasi-independent polities ruled by local Datus (chieftain).

-From the Old Malay inscriptions, it is notable that Dapunta Hyang Sri Jayanasa launched a maritime conquest in 684 with 20,000 men in the siddhayatra journey to acquire wealth, power, and 'magical powers'.
+From the Old Malay inscriptions, it is known that Dapunta Hyang Sri Jayanasa launched a maritime conquest in 684 with 20,000 men in the siddhayatra journey to acquire wealth, power, and 'magical powers'.
 Under the leadership of Dapunta Hyang Sri Jayanasa, the Melayu Kingdom became the first kingdom to be integrated into Srivijaya.
 This possibly occurred in the 680s.
-Melayu, also known as Jambi, was rich in gold and held in high esteem at the time.
+Melayu, also known as Jambi, was rich in gold and was held in high esteem at the time.
 Srivijaya recognised that the submission of Melayu would increase its own prestige.

-The empire was organised in three main zones: the estuarine capital region centred on Palembang, the Musi River basin which served as a hinterland, and competitor estuarine areas capable of forming competitor power centres.
+The empire was organised in three main zones: the estuarine capital region centred on Palembang, the Musi River basin which served as a hinterland, and estuarine areas capable of forming rival power centres.
 The areas upstream of the Musi River were rich in various commodities valuable to Chinese traders.
 The capital was administered directly by the ruler, while the hinterland remained under local datus or tribal chiefs, who were organised into a network of alliances with the Srivijaya maharaja or king.
-Force was the dominant element in the empire's relations with competitor river systems such as the Batang Hari River, centred in Jambi.
+Force was the dominant element in the empire's relations with rival river systems such as the Batang Hari River, centred in Jambi.

 The Telaga Batu inscription, discovered in Sabokingking, eastern Palembang, is also a siddhayatra inscription, from the 7th century.
 This inscription was very likely used in a ceremonial sumpah (allegiance ritual).
-The top of the stone is adorned with seven nāga heads, and on the lower portion there is a type of water spout to channel liquid that was likely poured over the stone during a ritual.
+The top of the stone is adorned with seven nāga heads, and on the lower portion there is a water spout to channel liquid that was likely poured over the stone during a ritual.
 The ritual included a curse upon those who commit treason against Kadatuan Srivijaya.

 The Talang Tuwo inscription is also a siddhayatra inscription.
-Discovered in Seguntang Hill, western Palembang, this inscription tells about the establishment of the bountiful Śrīksetra garden endowed by King Jayanasa of Srivijaya for the well-being of all creatures.
+Discovered in Seguntang Hill, western Palembang, this inscription describes the establishment of the Śrīksetra garden endowed by King Jayanasa of Srivijaya for the well-being of all creatures.
 It is likely that the Seguntang Hill site was the location of the Śrīksetra garden.